-Gondola rides up snowy peaks, a Christmas Day sleigh ride, snow-sprinkled destinations like Banff, Lake Louise and Jasper.
+Gondola rides up snowy peaks and snow-sprinkled destinations like Banff, Lake Louise and Jasper.
 Welcome to Canada’s winter wonderland, says Katrina Lobley.

 Antipodeans have a thing for Banff.
 Stroll around the pretty-as-a-picture resort town in Alberta and you’ll hear Australian and New Zealand accents mingling with others from around the world.
 Visitors flock not only because of the town’s extreme beauty – it’s surrounded by the soaring peaks of the Canadian Rocky Mountains – but it’s also only a short stroll into country so wild and untamed that there’s every chance of stumbling upon bears, bison, cougars, wolves and elk.

 Yes, Banff is where the grandeur of nature and neat-as-a-pin civilisation bump right up against each other – and that’s what makes it so thrilling.
 Many visitors only see the town in summer but you can also celebrate a white Christmas here.
 Re-create a scene straight from a yuletide card by taking a horse-drawn sleigh ride over a snowy meadow surrounded by frosted mountains.

 For views over snow canopy and icy peaks, the Sulphur Mountain 360-degree rooftop observation deck is hard to beat.
 It overlooks an astonishing six Rocky Mountain ranges.
 Sulphur Mountain takes its name from the simmering springs that are found here on its lower peaks.
 Winter is the perfect time to relax in the steamy environment of Canada’s highest hot springs – nearby Banff Upper Hot Springs.